aspose-words/Aspose.Words-API-References-Tutorials/english/net/programming-with-charts/bounds-of-axis/_index.md

 No, Aspose.Words for .NET is specifically designed for .NET applications.
 It works with programming languages such as C# and VB.NET.

 #### Q4.
 Are there any other prerequisites for using Aspose.Words for .NET?
-Besides installing the Aspose.Words for .NET library, you should have a basic knowledge of C# programming and working with Word documents.
+Besides installing the Aspose.Words for .NET library, you should have a basic knowledge of C# programming and Words Processing with Word documents.
 Familiarity with the .NET framework will also be helpful.